maurer/advent-of-code/README.md

-mmaurer's Advent of Code Repository
+maurer's Advent of Code Repository

-This is a repository containing solutions for the 2020 Advent of Code (https://adventofcode.com/).
+This is a repository containing solutions for the Advent of Code (https://adventofcode.com/).